 - Be able to prepare consolidated financial statements in GAAP or IFRS.

-Purpose The purpose of the M.B.A. program is to provide men and women with the key management, financial, marketing and operational principles needed for effective management of an organization.
+This program is designed to graduate professionals with the essential theories and practices in the major business disciplines needed for effective management of an organization.
 Students can expect a strong theoretical foundation with practical applications to enhance their professional qualifications.
-Programs and courses offered by the Department of Business are listed at the end of this section.

 - Be prepared to hold positions that entail or lead to managerial responsibility in organizations.